Friday 24th Jan 2020

 Finance for small business usually means looking at loans.
 They’re especially useful for businesses that need to fund something specific such as expansion, the purchase of new equipment or stock.
 It’s always important to make a business case for anything loan that you might want to take out.
 You should have a clear purpose for the money, and be able to demonstrate why the cost of the loan is outweighed by the benefits of it.
 Luckily, there’s a huge amount of choice in the market for small businesses looking for a loan, which means there’s opportunity for you to find the best terms and rates.

 Overdrafts are a very popular financial product for businesses of all sizes, but are particularly valued by smaller businesses.
 They’re more flexible than a loan, which makes them useful for being in reserve.
 Businesses can dip in and out whenever needed, which can be helpful in times of difficult business, or to mitigate the unexpected.
 It’s worth being aware however that overdrafts can be more expensive than loans, so they’re not always the best choice for specific purchases that a business case can be made for.
-They can also be useful for cash flow, which is important when it comes to SME business finance.
+They can also be useful for cash flow, which is important when it comes to SME invoice finance.

 Another financial product that can help with cash flow is invoice finance.
 This is quite different from a loan or overdraft, and is where your finance provider pays into your account whenever you raise an invoice.
 There are costs associated with it, but this can potentially be a useful way of preventing late payments from causing you trouble.
 Again, it’s important to make a business case that weighs up the costs versus having the money in your account exactly when you need it.